owl4ce/dotfiles/README.md

        sudo ln -vs ~/.icons/Papirus-Dark-Custom /usr/share/icons/Papirus-Dark-Custom && \
    popd
    ```
-   > **Why I need to link icons to user system resources?** :thinking:
+   > **Why I need to link icons to [/usr](https://tldp.org/LDP/Linux-Filesystem-Hierarchy/html/usr.html)?** :thinking:
-   > That's needed by dunst in order to display most of icon from notification that spawned by application.
+   > That's needed by dunst in order to display most of icon from notification that spawned by programs.

   </details>